 The key to a good breakfast is balance.
 Include lean protein, whole grains and fresh, frozen or canned fruits and vegetables.
 For example, oatmeal cooked with low-fat milk and sliced almonds and berries or crust-less quiche with mixed veggies, low-fat cheese and a slice of whole wheat toast.

 Cut Back on Caffeine

 Need to wean off?
-White says try three things: Switch to half decaf or tea, drink plenty of water and eat small, frequent meals to keep up energy.
+White says to try three things: switch to half decaf or tea, drink plenty of water and eat small, frequent meals to keep up energy.

 Bring Lunch to Work

 How do you make bringing lunch to work easy?
 "Have your arsenal of food for the week.
 Have the right foods to put together," says White.
 "By stocking up the fridge, you're setting yourself up for success."

 White suggests preparing the week's lunches over the weekend — bake chicken, chop veggies, steam rice.
 Make sure your options include a combination of protein and carbohydrates.
 For example, whole grain bread with turkey, 1 cup of veggies and a piece of fruit.
 Or a salad with veggies and chicken, a piece of fruit and a 100 calorie cup of low-sodium soup.
 It doesn't have to be a full meal.
 "If you're crunched, get a snack," says White.
 Go for yogurt and fruit, crackers and low-fat cheese or hummus and baby carrots.

 Fruits and veggies add color, flavor and texture, plus vitamins, minerals and fibers to your plate.
 Crandall recommends picking one fruit or veggie you've never tried each time you go to the grocery store.
 "It's a great way to discover new options," she says.

 Don't let winter stop you from enjoying produce either.
 It might be harder to find fresh options, but frozen and canned are great alternatives.